mavjav-edu/pcc_2e/solutions/chapter_13.md

 ## 13-2: Better Stars

 You can make a more realistic star pattern by introducing randomness when you place each star.
-Recall thatyou can get a random number like this:
+Recall that you can get a random number like this:

 ```python
 from random import randint